jlmahowa-amd/caliptra-ss/fpga/README.md

 - Access to VEER CSRs.
 - Access to Debug Module registers.
 - Caliptra registers exposed to JTAG RW/RO status matches.

+#### I3C Connections ####

+The Antmicro PMOD I3C Driver operates with signal pins at 1.8V.
+The VCK190 uses 1.5V on the FMC connector, and uses a level shifter to adapt to the 3.3V expected on a PMOD connector.

+Solder a wire to the pad of R13 closer to the USB port for a 1.8V reference.